Roseanne Barr Apologizes for Obama Aide ‘Joke,’ Says She’s ‘Leaving’ Twitter

-WASHINGTON — Roseanne Barr has apologized for targeted one of President Barack Obama’s senior advisers as the offspring of the “Muslim Brotherhood & Planet of the Apes,” as she responded to a social media conspiracy theory about President Trump’s predecessor.
+WASHINGTON — Roseanne Barr has apologized for targeting one of President Barack Obama’s senior advisers as the offspring of the “Muslim Brotherhood & Planet of the Apes,” as she responded to a social media conspiracy theory about President Donald Trump’s predecessor.

 Barr previously referred to Obama aide Valerie Jarrett as “muslim brotherhood & planet of the apes had a baby=vj.”
 She was responding to a Tweet that alleged that “Jarrett helped hide a lot.”
 That was a reference to a Wikileaks claim that the CIA during Obama’s term spied on candidates for the French election.